longluo/imlongluo/blog/wp-content/plugins/wp-slimstat/readme.txt

 * Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own

 = Requirements =
-* WordPress 3.8+ (it may not work on *large* multisite environments)
+* WordPress 3.8+
 * PHP 5.3+
 * MySQL 5.0.3+
 * At least 5 MB of free web space
 * At least 5 MB of free DB space
-* At least 10 Mb of free memory for the tracker
+* At least 25 Mb of free PHP memory for the tracker
-* IE9+ or any browser supporting HTML5
+* IE9+ or any browser supporting HTML5, to access the reports

 = Premium Add-ons =
-Visit [our website](http://slimstat.getused.to.it/addons/) for an updated list of available extensions.
+Visit [our website](http://slimstat.getused.to.it/addons/) for a list of available extensions.

 = Free Add-ons =
 * [WP SlimStat Dashboard Widgets](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets) adds the most important reports right on your WordPress Dashboard